-Plakhotin, and Tarasenko, and by Balzer, Kupperman, and Simmons.
-The latter authors deduced a value of $B_s = 0.758 \times 10^{10}$ dyn/cm, which does not agree with our value within their quoted error limit of 5%.
-Finally, for neon, the value $\gamma = 2.65$ indicates an approximately constant value in the temperature range 4 to 24.3 K rather than an agreement between the experimental and theoretical values of the elastic constants of xenon near the triple point.
-In particular, calculations based on a 6-12 potential by Holt et al. on Ne and Ar and by Klein and Murphy on Ar and Xe show good agreement with the experimental values for all three solids.
+A comparison of the present experimental values with available theoretical values leads to the result that theoretical calculations based on a Lennard-Jones 6-12 potential give surprisingly good agreement.
+Such a potential also gives good agreement between the experimental and theoretical values of the elastic constants of xenon near the triple point.
+In particular, calculations based on a 6-12 potential by Holt $et al.^1$ on Ne and Ar, and by Klein and Murphy on Ar and Xe show good agreement with the experimental values for all three solids.
 In calculations by Klein and Murphy on Ar, with the best available potential, the agreement is not as good: The calculated values of $C{11}$ and $C{12}$ differ from the experimental values by ~1.5 times the experimental error.
-These results are surprising since recent work on molecular-beam experiments with Ne2 and Ar2, and on vibrational structure in electronic spectra of $Ar_2$ , have shown that the Lennard-Jones 6-12 potential does not adequately describe the pairwise forces in Ar, and Ne.
+These results are surprising since recent work on molecular-beam experiments with Ne, and Ar2, and on vibrational structure in electronic spectra of $Ar_2$ , have shown that the Lennard-Jones 6-12 potential does not adequately describe the pairwise forces in $Ar_2$ and $Ne_2$ .